horseyhorsey/PinGod.VP.Examples/src/BasicGame/BasicGameVisualPinball/readme.md

 Table can be run from any location in VP.

 - Register the `PinGod.VP controller`. https://github.com/horseyhorsey/PinGod.VP .
-- Add scripts from this release to VisualPinball/Scripts
+- Add the extra scripts needed from the controller install to `VisualPinball/Scripts`
-- Update the tables script to include the path to the Godot project `Const GameDirectory = ""`
+- Update the tables script to include the path to the Godot project. `Const GameDirectory = "C:\Yourfilepath\BasicGameGodot"`

 The controller will load the game when launched.
 When the game is ready a signal is sent back to visual pinball which will activate the game.